 Aja Bain is the Program and Publications Manager.
-She has been with AASLH since 2014 and holds a BA in American history and anthropology from Vanderbilt University and an MA in Public History from Middle Tennessee State University.
+She has been with AASLH since 2014 and holds a BA in American history and anthropology from Vanderbilt University and an MA in public history from Middle Tennessee State University.
 Her research interests include migration, Southern history, and material culture.
-Aja serves as President of the Inter-Museum Council of Nashville and on the board of Historic Nashville, Inc. When not at AASLH, she can be found leading tours of downtown Nashville and planning future travels.
+Aja serves on the boards of the Inter-Museum Council of Nashville, Historic Nashville, Inc., and the Gender Equity in Museums Movement (GEMM).
 Previous affiliations include the Kentucky Historical Society and Smithsonian Center for Folklife and Cultural Heritage.
+When not at AASLH, she can be found leading tours of downtown Nashville and planning future travels.

 Alex Collins is a Middle Tennessee local who has worked and volunteered at local historic sites and museums since 2011.
-She holds a BA in History from Middle Tennessee State University and is working toward completing an MA in Public History at the same institution.
+She holds a BA in History from Middle Tennessee State University.
 Before joining AASLH, Alex was employed with Bynon Art Services as a Conservation Technician on the new Tennessee State Museum project in Nashville, TN.
 She has also previously held positions at Stones River National Battlefield in Murfreesboro, TN and the Sam Davis Home in Smyrna, TN.
 Some of her professional experience includes preventative conservation, collections management, interpretation, museum programming, and event planning.
 Alex is currently the Secretary and Membership Chair for the Inter-Museum Council of Nashville, and serves on the Awards Committee for the Tennessee Association of Museums.

 Prior to joining AASLH, Cherie Cook worked with museums in Oklahoma for more than sixteen years, first as field services coordinator and then as executive director of the Oklahoma Museums Association.
 As a result of her work, OMA became one of the most active state museum associations in the nation.
 Much of Cherie’s work at AASLH focuses on smaller history organizations and is influenced not only by her years in Oklahoma but also her experience as a county historical society curator and one glorious summer spent as a historic site interpreter.
 Cherie holds an MA in Historical Administration from Eastern Illinois University and a BA in History from Kansas State University.
 She has authored seven technical bulletins and edited both the StEPs program workbook and The Source: A Museum Reference Manual, an 800-page guide produced for museums in Oklahoma.